Configure SAML with Azure AD IdP on Tableau Server

 Azure AD requires an SSL connection.
 If you haven’t done so yet, complete the steps in Configure SSL for External HTTP Traffic to and from Tableau Server, using a certificate that meets the requirements as specified above.

-Alternatively, if Tableau Server is configured to work with a reverse proxy or load balancer where SSL is being terminated (commonly referred to as SSL off-loading), then you do not need to configure external SSL.
+Alternatively, if Tableau Server is configured to work with a reverse proxy or load balancer where SSL is being terminated (commonly referred to as SSL off-loading), then you don’t need to configure external SSL.

 If your organization uses Azure AD App proxy, see the section below, Azure AD App Proxy.